 Today, dear reader, we're gonna tell a story.
 Not one we made up ourselves; rather, this a tale by the famed Brothers Grimm.
-It's called "The Jew in the Brambles" (also known as "The Jew in the Bush").
+It's called "The Jew Among Thorns" (also known as "The Jew in the Brambles").
 Pull up a comfortable seat, this one is gonna be a doozy!

 There was a rich man, who had a loyal servant.
 The servant was hardworking and always happy.
 When a year passed, the rich man thought, why pay the servant?